-Prerequisite(s): MAT 115 Construction Math, MAT 117 Technical Math for Trades, or MAT 131 Intermediate Algebra.
-Co-requisite(s): PHY 103 Concepts of Physics Lab (if applicable to student major, required for Electric Utility Technology 3 credits
+MAT 115 Construction Math, MAT 117 Technical Math for Trades, or MAT 131 Intermediate Algebra.

+PHY 103 Concepts of Physics Lab (if applicable to student major, required for Electric Utility Technology

-PHY 103 - Concepts of Physics Lab
+PHY 103: Concepts of Physics Lab

 The course illustrates many of the topics introduced in lecture through hands-on laboratory experiments.
 Experiments in laboratory are conducted, but not limited to, the topics of force, acceleration, gravity, friction, circular motion, matter, temperature, and the Law of Reflection.